rosscdh/challenge/README.md

 ## Rationale and Other options

-As there was no specific deployment target provided I selected hugo (JAMStack and simple s3 cdn), I try to stick with cost effective and performant options relative to the business case.
+As there was no specific deployment target required in the brief, I selected hugo (JAMStack and simple s3 cdn).
+I generally try to stick with cost effective and performant options relative to the business case.

 Ideally I prefer containerized applicatons, however there was no need for a full blown container as the specification was simple html.